 Espionage.
 Espionage is obtaining classified information pertaining to national defense for use by a foreign nation.
 If the defendant aids a U.S. ally, treason can’t be the charge, but espionage can.
 For instance, Ethel and Julius Rosenberg were charged with espionage rather than treason for trying to pass atomic secrets to the Soviet Union during World War II.

 Terrorism.
-One of the differences between treason and terrorism is that terrorism statutes apply to any kind of foreign national and don’t ever require that the U.S. be at war.
+Treason and terrorism differ in that anyone (not just nationals) can commit the crime of terrorism and terrorism doesn't require that the United States be at war.
 (There are, however, similarities between treason and terrorism-related offenses—for instance, statutes criminalize providing material support to and harboring terrorists, among other actions.)
 To learn more, see Terrorist Threats.